Pamela Watts

 Reporter/Co-Host

 Pamela Watts is a veteran journalist and native Rhode Islander who has served the public on local airwaves her entire career.
-In 2021, she became host/reporter of the news magazine program, “Rhode Island PBS Weekly,” where she was recently honored with a New England Emmy Award for reporting and producing.
+In 2021, she became host/reporter of the news magazine program, “Rhode Island PBS Weekly,” where she was honored with a New England Emmy Award for reporting and producing.

 Other awards include first-place honors for reporting from The Associated Press, the National Federation of Press Women, and the Massachusetts Medical Society.
-Pamela received the Rhode Island Commission on Women’s Hope Award for leadership, URI’s Distinguished Achievement Award, and the Emmy Silver Circle Award from NATAS.
+Pamela received the Rhode Island Commission on Women’s Hope Award for leadership, URI’s Distinguished Achievement Award, and the EMMY Silver Circle Award from NATAS.
 She was also inducted into the Rhode Island Broadcasters Hall of Fame.

 Recently published